dmbarbour/glas/docs/GlasApps.md

 See [Glas command line interface](GlasCLI.md).

+### Notebook Applications

+I like the idea of building notebook-style applications, where each statement is a little application with its own little GUI.
+These small applications are connected by some means.
+Live coding is implicit: the code for a component is easily edited through the composite GUI view, and edits have immediate consequences.

+An effective model for GUI: The application listens for GUI connections.
+Each GUI connection can request a view, receive rendering data or commands, and support potential interaction with a user.
+This supports multiple users or views of the application, and would also work outside of notebook apps.
+A disadvantage in this case is that the application behavior may change depending on whether a GUI is connected.
+But we can easily add debug views that we guarantee are separated.

+The other concern is how component applications should interact.
+Wiring components together as a process network is one viable option.
+Other options include database, databus, or publish-subscribe.
+It should be feasible to support multiple composition modes, e.g. a process network composite uses wiring, but might contain a process defined via pubsub app composite.
+This would be similar to composing different DSLs.

 ### Web Applications

-Another promising near-term target for Glas is web applications, compiling apps to JavaScript and using effects oriented around on Document Object Model, XMLHttpRequest, WebSockets, and Local Storage.
-Transaction machines are a good fit for web apps, I think.
+A promising target for Glas is web applications, compiling applications to JavaScript and using effects oriented around on Document Object Model, XMLHttpRequest, WebSockets, and Local Storage.
+Transaction machines should be a good fit for web apps, in theory.
+And we could also adapt notebook applications to the web target.

 ### Process Networks

 We can model process networks or flow-based programming with a relatively simple effects API for operations on external channels:

-* **send:(over:ChannelRef, data:Value)** - write arbitrary data to a named channel.
+* **c:send:(over:ChannelRef, data:Value)** - write arbitrary data to a named channel.
+Might fail if write buffer is full at start of transaction (to support pushback).
-* **recv:(from:ChannelRef)** - read data from a named channel.
-Fails if read buffer is empty or next input is not data.
+* **c:recv:(from:ChannelRef)** - read data from a named channel.
+Might fail if read buffer is empty or if next input is not data (see 'accept').

-References are local to each process in this API.
-Each process might begin with a set of open channels whose names are indicative of their role or purpose, and the channels of multiple processes could be externally wired to form a composite network process.

-In some cases, we might want to model dynamic process networks, which statefully evolve from the initial configuration.
-This can be supported with some extensions to the API that make the configuration of channels clear to the composite process:

-* **attach:(over:ChannelRef, as:NewChannelRef)** - send one end of a new duplex channel over an existing channel.
-One end of the new channel is bound locally to the given new channel name.
-* **accept:(from:ChannelRef, as:NewChannelRef)** - receive a duplex channel from an existing channel, attach to specified local endpoint.
-Fails if read buffer is empty or next input is not a channel endpoint.
-* **close:ChannelRef** - tell system the process is done with specified channel.
-* **wire:(from:ChannelRef, to:ChannelRef)** - tell system to permanently connect two channels, forwarding any unhandled or future messages and events between them.
-Closes both channels as far as the process is concerned.

-Between attach, accept, and wire it is possible to establish new point-to-point connections between nodes in the network without ever directly sharing a channel reference.

-### Object-Oriented Programming in Glas Applications

-Conventional OOP with *synchronous* method calls is an awkward fit for Glas programs and processes.
-A parent process can provide an effects API with references to share objects with a child process, such as open file handles.
-But the child process cannot conveniently return objects to the parent.

-It is feasible to use dynamic process networks APIs to model asynchronous objects.
-For example:

-        Object Client:
-            attach:(over:ObjectRef, as:RequestRef)
-            send:(over:RequestRef, data:RequestValue)
-            (... commit to actually send data ...) recv:(from:RequestRef)  // blocking read!
-            close:RequestRef

-        Object Server:
-            accept:(from:ObjectRef, as:RequestRef)
-            recv:(from:RequestRef)
-            (... zero or more steps ...)
-            send:(over:RequestRef, data:ResponseValue)
-            close:RequestRef

-In this case, we have simple request and response values.
-More generally, we might use attach and accept to support fine-grained subtask interactions or model object-passing.
-However, this API would become very inefficient for fine-grained use compared to conventional OOP.
+Channel references are local to each process, and are wired externally by a composite process.
+Channel references could be symbolic values indicative of their role, like labeled pins on a circuit board.
+Process networks with a graphical syntax can easily support flow-based programming style.

+*Aside:* It is feasible to extend the API to support dynamic process networks.
+But I cannot recommend it.
+Much benefit of process networks is the ability to treat software components like hardware (circuit boards) with regards to locality, modularity, replacement, etc..